natethegreate/hent-AI/README.md

-# Mask R-CNN for Object Detection and Segmentation
+# Detecting censors with Mask R-CNN

+Illustrated adult content created in Japan is required to be censored by law.
+Two common types of censoring involves censor bars and mosic blurs.
+For us degenerated living outside of Japan, this means we are also subject to the bars and mosaics.
+There is a solution, [DeepCreamPy](https://github.com/deeppomf/DeepCreamPy) by deeppomf that can draw over the censors, given that you tell it where the censors are.
+That is a long and painstaking process, so I hope to automate that process with this project.
+This project will utilize deep learning and image segmentation, techniques typically used in autonomous vehicles and computer vision tasks.

 This is an implementation of Matterposrt's [Mask R-CNN](https://arxiv.org/abs/1703.06870), which uses Python 3, Keras 2.2, and TensorFlow 1.5, based on FPN and Resnet 101 backbone.

+NOTE: Despite the title, this project does not actually use AI.

 Unrelated image
 ![Instance Segmentation Sample](assets/street.png)

 # Getting Started
-Not yet

-* [inspect_model.ipynb](samples/coco/inspect_model.ipynb) This notebook goes in depth into the steps performed to detect and segment objects.
-It provides visualizations of every step of the pipeline.
-Mostly unchanged from Matterports implementation, and is kept here for educational purposes.
+You will need all the same requirements as matterport's Mask RCNN implementation, nothing more.
+Note that I am using tensorflow 1.5.0, tensorflow-gpu 1.9.0, and keras 2.2.0.
+I have not been able to get newer combinations stable.

+* [inspect_model.ipynb](samples/coco/inspect_model.ipynb) This notebook is identical to the balloon notebook.
+I modified it to work with this project instead, and it is best used to inspect a model.
+For detailed logging, use Tensorboard (which should be installed if you have tensorflow)

 * [inspect_weights.ipynb](samples/coco/inspect_weights.ipynb)
-This notebooks inspects the weights of a trained model and looks for anomalies and odd patterns, and is mostly unchanged from Matterports implementation.
+Same thing as above, except this notebook is used to validate the dataset.
+Also has cool information showing some of the quirks and features of MaskRcnn

+I have only worked on Windows platforms, and had not been able to train or work on other instances like Google colab and Google Cloud.

 # The Dataset

 Extended the existing Balloon class to support 3 classes: BG, bar, and mosaic.
 I have decided to not provide my dataset.
+Annotated with VGG annotator in .json format.

+The color_splash function will be overwritten to instead return a full green mask over the returned rpn mask.
+This will ensure compatibility with the DeepCreamPy framework.

 # The Model

-I have a model with 45 epochs available [here](https://drive.google.com/open?id=1u8I-oRKxe8Mx8wENVkccliOvSj4MEr45).
+I have a prototype model with 45 epochs available [here](https://drive.google.com/open?id=1u8I-oRKxe8Mx8wENVkccliOvSj4MEr45).
+I will continue adding more trained models as I continue training.

 Further configuration changes, and likely more training is inevitable, and I may choose to start fresh with a new model.